Peter Thompson (footballer, born 1936)

-Peter Thompson (born 16 February 1936) is an English former footballer who played as a centre forward.
+Peter Thompson (16 February 1936 – 18 February 2025) was an English footballer who played as a centre forward.
 He played most of his career as a full professional in the English Football League, however did make appearances for England Amateur during his amateur playing days.

 Career

 Starting out at hometown club Blackhall Colliery Welfare, Thompson was signed by Wrexham as an amateur.

-He spent two years at the Welsh club, with an impressive record of a goal every two games.
+Thompson spent two years at the Welsh club, with an impressive record of a goal every two games.

 In 1957, he moved to Hartlepool United, where in his first season he was their top scorer with 16 goals.

 His form earned him a move to Derby County in 1958, where he spent 4 years.

 In 1962, he moved to Bournemouth, where he spent a season before returning to Hartlepool.

 His second spell at Hartlepool was a success, being their top scorer again for the 1963–64 and 1964–65 seasons.
 In 1966 he left Hartlepool to join non-league side Boston United.

+Death

+Thompson died on 18 February 2025, two days after his 89th birthday.